9 For if the ministry of condemnation had glory, the ministry of righteousness exceeds much more in glory.

 The degree and nature of “glory” are different with each covenant.
 The Old Covenant was glorious but fading away.
 It was replaced by the more glorious New Covenant ministry of the Holy Spirit (2 Co 3:9-10).
 The Old was temporary (2 Co 3:7, 11, 13).

 The veil obstructed the glory of Moses’ face, which symbolized the limitation of the Law; the Law cannot glorify God fully.
 God’s glory is His unique place in the universe or creation.
 There is nothing and no one like Him.
 A ministry of Law cannot depict Him as thoroughly as the ministry of grace can.

-Paul’s opponents who hold to the Old Covenant link themselves to something far less than the New Covenant of grace.
-There is a danger that the Corinthian church might revert from the grace principle to that of the Law (Ga 5:2-5).
+Paul’s opponents who held to the Old Covenant linked themselves to something far less than the New Covenant of grace.
+There was a danger that the Corinthian church might revert from the grace principle to that of the Law (Ga 5:2-5).
 To revert to the old is to fall in a ministry of death.

 The Law commands man what to do, whereas grace offers what Christ did for them.

 The Law demands righteousness, but the gospel declares a person righteous.
 The one demands righteousness, and the other gives righteousness.
 The Law pronounces condemnation and death; grace offers justification and life.
 The Law deals with people prone to sin; grace provides life that can fellowship with God.
-What a person deserved from the Law; he was to receive.
-What a person receives from God in grace, he does not deserve.
+What a person deserved from the Law he was to receive.
+The Law labels a person as lost.
+It is the ministry of condemnation because it condemns.
+What a person receives from God in grace he does not deserve.